SamuelGlz/SamuelGlz/README.md

 # SamuelGlz

-Hello, this is my profile as a CompSci student
+Hello!
+This is my github page, as a comp sci student